kachkaev/aws-iot-button-logger-to-git/README.md

 ### Getting started

-1. Ensure you have the latest git, Node.js and Yarn installed
+1. Ensure you have the latest git, Node.js and Yarn installed:

     ```bash
     git --version